Top five best mini blenders

 Is ice crushing essential?

 Not all blenders can mix up a perfectly icy margarita either.
 Even when the manufacturer has claimed a blender can crush ice, we often find it produces a mix of watery mush and large lumps.
-Check out all our blender reviews to make sure you get one that will create soft, cocktail-friendly snow instead.
+Check out all our to make sure you get one that will create soft, cocktail-friendly snow instead.

 What accessories do you need?